 How Long Does Meth Stay in Your System?

-The high experienced after smoking, snorting or injecting crystal meth is described by users as both powerful and also quickly over.
+The high experienced after smoking, snorting or injecting crystal meth is described by users as powerful but also fleeting – dissipating shortly after it first hits.

-For this reason, many take more and more of the drug in the hope of re-experiencing that first, intense rush only to become more and more irritable and paranoid as time passes and their sleep deprivation increases.
+For this reason, many take more and more of the drug in the hope of re-experiencing that first, intense rush.
+Many caught in this cycle become increasingly irritable and paranoid as time passes and sleep deprivation mounts.

 Is crystal meth abuse an issue that you want to resolve safely and effectively?
 If so, drug rehab can help.
-At the phone number listed above, our counselors are waiting to talk to you about your options in medical and psychological care.
+Call 1-888-744-0789 to speak with one of our treatment support advisors who would be happy to speak with you about your methamphetamine recovery options.
 Call now to learn more.

 How Long Does Meth Stay in the System?

 How long does meth stay in the body, and how long can it be detected?

 - Plasma half-life = 12-34 hours.
 This means that by 12-34 hours, the concentration of meth in your blood will be reduced in half.

 - Time to leave the body = 2-10 days.
 Generally, the heavier the user, the longer it will take for meth to leave the body.

 - Effects of meth use = 8-24 hours.1